jni/halfway-to-i2k-skimage-napari/tutorial/01_image_filtering.md

 +++

-**Exercise: the simplest neural network.** Let's pretend we have an image and a "ground truth" image of what we want to detect:
+## Exercise 5: the simplest neural network

+Let's pretend we have an image and a "ground truth" image of what we want to detect:

 ```{code-cell} ipython3
 target = (filters.sobel_h(image) > 0.07)